Two women ‘fight’ over MAGA hat on British Airways flight - both get kicked off

 British Airways said in a statement: “We apologised to our customers for the delay and got them on the way as quickly as possible.”

-“With the US presidential election so close, tensions are sky high.
-Airline crew could not run the risk of a full scale punch-up at 30,000ft,” an unidentified source was quoted as saying by The Sun.
+“With the US presidential election so close, tensions are sky-high.
+Airline crew could not run the risk of a full-scale punch-up at 30,000ft,” report The Sun.

 “BA officials cannot recall a flight being delayed before due to a passenger’s baseball cap.
 It was extraordinary.”